-- The MWRA Garden and Landscaping Water Conservation Tips page gives detailed information on saving water with your lawn, along with other water-conscious landscaping approaches.
+- MWRA's Garden and Landscaping Water Conservation Tips gives detailed information on saving water with your lawn, along with other water-conscious landscaping approaches.

-- The MassDEP Lawns & Landscapes in Your Watershed web page provides information on landscape design and maintenance that protects your family and local water resources.
+- MassDEP's Lawns & Landscapes in Your Watershed web page provides information on landscape design and maintenance that protects your family and local water resources.

 - Water-Efficient Landscaping by EPA explains advantages and principles of wise water use.